markomanninen/hyml/doc/minimal.rst

 - ``list-comp*`` list comprehension helper macro

-Optionally ``ml>`` render macro will be loaded, if code is executed on Jupyter Notebook / IPython environment with ``display.HTML`` function available.
+Optionally ``ml>`` render macro will be loaded, if code is executed on Jupyter Notebook / IPython environment with the ``display.HTML`` function available.

 If you intend to use xml code ``indent`` function, you should also import it: